Will UK-France migrant swap deal stop the small boats?

 However, anyone who has previously tried to make a small boat crossing will be barred from applying for the new scheme.

-Contrary to widespread media reports, applicants do not have to have family links to the UK.
+Contrary to widespread media reports, applicants do not have to have links to family in Britain.

 How will people be returned to France?